I Just Learned About These 6 Japanese Decluttering Methods — And Suddenly I Feel Like a Minimalist

 These methods, explained by the experts, gave me an even deeper level of understanding of my relationship with what I own

-Over the years I've learned about so many different decluttering tips, from theories to step-by-step methods and principles to incorporate into one's life.
-But I've been curious to learn more about decluttering in Japan, home of the super minimalist aesthetic, as there are so many practices over there that I have never even heard of.
+Over the years, I've learned many different decluttering tips.
+But I've been curious to learn more about decluttering in Japan, home of the super minimalist aesthetic.
+There are so many practices there that I have never even heard of.

-Japanese organizing techniques are incredible and efficient, but there are many decluttering tips too that are grounded in such meaningful practices of letting go.
+Japanese organizing techniques are incredible and efficient, but many decluttering tips are also grounded in meaningful practices of letting go.

 I talked to two professional organizers and a Japanese kitchenware company to learn more about the different decluttering ideas people follow in Japan, and how you can execute them in your own home.